-- Where the good cause exception requires that you have not had any other, more recent felony convictions, you will have to give the SSA a statement saying that.
+*Where the good cause exception requires that you have not had any other, more recent felony convictions, you must give the SSA a statement saying that.

 The SSA says I did not show good cause, or I just fulfilled the requirements of the warrant/violation and now the agency wants money back from me.
 What's up?

-Sometimes a Notice to Suspend benefits will come with a notice of overpayment.
-The SSA believes that you must pay back any benefits paid to you while the felony was outstanding.
+A Notice to Suspend benefits may come with a notice of overpayment.
+The SSA believes you must pay back any benefits it paid you while the felony was outstanding.
 If there is a notice of an overpayment with the Notice to Suspend, follow the steps for both notices.

 Request Reconsideration.
 You must request Reconsideration within 60 days of the adverse notice.